 The two most common types of gum disease are gingivitis and periodontitis.
 The former is a relatively mild problem that can usually be reversed.
 The latter involves pockets forming between separating teeth and can lead to deterioration of the gums, teeth, and bone below the gum line.
 One should get treatment for his or her gums as soon as possible, while still in the early gingivitis stage.

 A good cleaning by a dental specialist can help fight back gum disease, but a life style change may also be in order.
 For example, smokers have a much higher rate of gum disease, and damage to the gums done by cigarette smoke cannot always be repaired.
 Another cause is the effects of certain antibiotics.
 Some of them reduce saliva output and thus leave the gums more exposed.
 Others cause abnormally high gum growth, making it difficult to keep the teeth and gums clean.
 Finally, getting plenty of vitamin C and brushing and flossing daily can help prevent or reverse many instances of gum disease.

 It is a good idea to pay close attention to your gums while brushing.
 Make sure you brush your gums but only lightly.
 If you notice that your gums are too easily pained or bleed easily, you should suspect you have a gum problem developing.
 It is also important to get a periodic dental checkup that includes close inspection of your gums.
 The first step in correcting gum disease is simply identifying it.
 Since the effects of gum disease can be severe and permanent, you should watch out for it constantly.
-If you notice redness, soreness, bleeding, gum discoloration, pain while brushing, etc., you should waste no time in getting an expert opinion on the condition of your gums.
+If you notice redness, soreness, bleeding, gum discoloration, pain while brushing, etc., you should waste no time in getting an expert opinion from your dentist in Puyallup on the condition of your gums.